worldbank/dime-github-trainings/GitHub-trainings/Intro-Git-GitHub-Contributor/jupyter-repo-setup/repo-content-files/README.md

 but we are happy to share all material.
 You can find all the materials used in this training on the [DIME Analytics GitHub training repo](https://github.com/worldbank/dime-github-trainings).
-This repo also include the material for all our other GitHub trainings and resources.
+This repo also includes the material for all our other GitHub trainings and resources.

 **Slides**.
 Go to the
 [latex-slides folder](https://github.com/worldbank/dime-github-trainings/tree/main/GitHub-trainings/Intro-Git-GitHub-Contributor/latex-slides)